LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 implemented by the :ref:`logtalk <apis:logtalk/0>` built-in object and described in this section.
 The message printing mechanism is extensively used by the Logtalk compiler itself and by the developer tools.
-The question asking mechanism is used in the debugger tool.
+The question asking mechanism is used e.g. in the :doc:`../devtools/debugger` tool.

 .. _printing_messages: